beep-projects/SystaPi/README.md

   (this will make the Paradigma SystaComfort to communicate with `systapi` instead of [SystaWeb](https://paradigma.remoteportal.de/)
 * install OpenJDK 11 from [https://www.azul.com/downloads/?package=jdk#download-openjdk](https://www.azul.com/downloads/?package=jdk#download-openjdk)\
   (this is the most current one you can get for the ARMv6 of the Raspberry Pi Zero)
-* installs the `systemd` service unit `SytsaRESTServer.service` for automatically starting the SystaRESTServer
+* install the `systemd` service unit `SytsaRESTServer.service` for automatically starting the SystaRESTServer

 ### Linux